krzyssota/allezon_analytics_platform/README.md

         server app_109 st109vm109.rtb-lab.pl:8088
 ...
 ```
-Traffic from WebPanel is redirected through st109vm107.rtb-lab.pl.
+Traffic from WebPanel is redirected through load balanced binded on st109vm107.rtb-lab.pl:9000.
+The solution was based on lab03 (github.com/RTBHOUSE/mimuw-lab/tree/main/lab03)

 ## Database
 Database is a Aerospike cluster consisting of 5 nodes connected in a mesh.
-Each node has almost the same config file (own IP address is different).
+Each node has almost the same config file - own IP address is different.
 Each node has 16GB of space available (which is more than enough for the task, from the aerospike stats I estimate it would last for months), doesn't keep data in memory (performance reasons) and doesn't replicate data (again performance reasons, but I am aware that this means data can be lost in case of a node failure).
 ```
 namespace mimuw {